-- A. The Delta ISB would like a clear articulation of what type of data on pyrethroid concentrations, including their spatial and temporal distributions, are currently available.
-Further, the authors need to explain how these data can be used to assess the impact of different management practices currently employed to control the release of pyrethroids into surface waters. - B. In its 2018 report on "Water Quality Science in the Sacramento-San Joaquin Delta," the Delta ISB recommended holistic monitoring studies (e.g., ones that combine toxicity testing and chemical analyses with fish and food-web monitoring) and increased temporal and spatial coverage of monitoring activities.
-We recommend inclusion of a monitoring component in the Plan to inform management and to provide adequate baseline data for future management actions.
+- A. The Plan would benefit from a clear articulation of what type of data on pyrethroid concentrations, including their spatial and temporal distributions, are currently available.
+Further, the authors need to explain how these data can be used to assess the impact of different management practices currently employed to control the release of pyrethroids into surface waters. - B. In its 2018 water quality review, the Delta ISB recommended holistic monitoring studies (e.g., ones that combine toxicity testing and chemical analyses with fish and food-web monitoring) and increased temporal and spatial coverage of monitoring activities (see Delta ISB 2018).
+We recommend inclusion of a monitoring component in the draft Plan to inform management and to provide adequate baseline data for future management actions.
 This should include all pyrethroids registered for use in California as well as the potential replacement pesticides.
-Agricultural as well as urban sources should be considered. - C. In Management Question 3 of the Plan, the authors ask if current pyrethroid management practices are effective.
+Agricultural as well as urban sources should be considered.

+C. In Management Question 3 of the Plan, the authors ask if current pyrethroid management practices are effective.
 A better question is to ask how effective they are.